Wingspan National Bird of Prey Centre: Bird rescue

 Wingspan is a bird rescue facility, and rehabilitates injured birds of prey for later release.
 Most of the kārearea brought to the bird rescue service at Wingspan have been injured by gunshot.
 Wingspan uses a polystyrene model aircraft that looks like a magpie as a flight training aid.
 They rehabilitate injured falcons by encouraging them to chase the model as if it were prey, and build their fitness prior to release into the wild.

 In 2015, Wingspan took in an injured Australasian bittern.
 Although this is not a bird of prey, it was taken in by Wingspan because it is an endangered bird, with a national population estimated to be less than 1,000.

-Barn owls
+Eastern barn owls

-Barn owls have self-introduced to New Zealand.
+Eastern barn owls have self-introduced to New Zealand.
 The first nest was discovered in 2008, and there is now a small but growing population.
-Wingspan has been gathering reports of barn owl sightings, to help understand the size of the population and their potential impact on other species.
-Barn owls are kept in their aviaries, and are used in flight training.
+Wingspan has been gathering reports of Eastern barn owl sightings, to help understand the size of the population and their potential impact on other species.
+Eastern Barn owls are kept in their aviaries, and are used in flight training.